neilenns/mobiflight-docs/content/boards/arduino-mega-2560/index.md

 weight: 100
 ---

-The Mega 2560 Rev3 is a classic Arduino board with a large number of IO pins and relatively low cost.
-Historically a popular board for MobiFlight projects, the newer [Arduino Mega 2560 Pro Mini](../arduino-mega-2560-pro-mini) is a better option for new projects.
+The Arduino Mega 2560 Rev3 is a classic Arduino board with a large number of IO pins and relatively low cost.
+Historically a popular board for MobiFlight projects, the newer [Mega 2560 Pro Mini](/boards/mega-2560-pro-mini) is a better option for new projects.

 {{< cards >}}